 Currently, CBC sky localization probability maps (skymaps) for modeled searches are produced by two different algorithms, based on latency and sophistication: LALInference and BAYESTAR.
 LALInference uses stochastic sampling techniques for the entire parameter space of a CBC signal, such as Markov Chain Monte Carlo (MCMC) and nested sampling (Veitch et al. 2015).
 Kernel density estimation is applied to the posterior samples to construct a smooth probability distribution from which the sky location and distance information is calculated.
-While LALInference skymaps are robust, sampling is computationally expensive, with a latency ranging from hours to days and weeks.
-BAYESTAR circumvents this issue by utilizing the fact that most of the information related to localization is captured by the arrival time, coalescence phase, and amplitude of the signal (Singer & Price 2016).
-As implemented in O2, the BAYESTAR likelihood is equivalent to that of LALInference.
-The marginalization is carried out via gaussian quadratures and lookup tables.
+Although LALInference skymaps use the most complete description of the signal, sampling is computationally expensive, with a latency ranging from hours to days and weeks.
+BAYESTAR circumvents this issue by utilizing the fact that most of the information related to localization is captured by the arrival time, coalescence phase, and amplitude of the signal (Singer & Price 2016).186 As implemented in O2, the BAYESTAR likelihood is equivalent to that of LALInference.
+The marginalization is carried out via Gaussian quadratures and lookup tables.
 Hence, the computation can be completed within a few seconds.
 Due to its highly parallel nature, a typical BAYESTAR skymap is computed in 30 s.

 Both LALInference and BAYESTAR provide distance information in the skymaps.
-The distance is estimated from the moments of the posterior distance distribution conditioned on sky position.7 In the case of LALInference the moments are calculated from a kernel density estimate trained on the posterior samples while for BAYESTAR the moments are calculated by numerical quadrature of the posterior probability distribution.
-The 90% credible volume for the 3D skymaps can be a factor 2-30 times lower than that enclosed by the 2D skymap (see Table 3) capped by the horizon distance.8
+The distance is estimated from the moments of the posterior distance distribution conditioned on-sky position.187 In the case of LALInference the moments are calculated from a kernel density estimate trained on the posterior samples, while for BAYESTAR the moments are calculated by numerical quadrature of the posterior probability distribution.

-As mentioned in section 2.1.2, burst triggers are generated by two algorithms, cWB and oLIB which produce their respective skymaps.
-The detection statistic of cWB is sensitive to the time delay in arrival of the signal at the detector sites and, thus, is a function of the sky position.
+As mentioned in Section 2.1.2, burst triggers are generated by two algorithms, cWB and oLIB, which produce their respective skymaps.
+The detection statistic of cWB is sensitive to the time delay in arrival of the signal at the detector sites, and thus is a function of the sky position.
 The skymap is constructed based on the likelihood at each point in the sky (see Klimenko et al. 2016 for details).
-The oLIB skymap algorithm, LALInferenceBurst, is similar to its CBC counterpart, LALInference, in the sense of being a template based search algorithm, except that it uses only sine-Gaussian templates.
+The oLIB skymap algorithm, LALInferenceBurst, is similar to its CBC counterpart, LALInference, in the sense of being a template-based search algorithm, except that it uses only sine-Gaussian templates.
 It reports a posterior in nine parameters where marginalization of parameters apart from sky position forms the skymap.
-Unlike CBC skymaps, burst skymaps do not contain distance information due to the lack of signal model.
+Unlike CBC skymaps, burst skymaps do not contain distance information due to the lack of a signal model.